 - The next page asked for my Social Security number and birthdate.
 The following page asked me to choose security questions.

 - Once I had done that, the app directed me to a series of screens that asked about my financial situation.
-It asked about where I worked, how many hours I worked, whether I was married or single, what my income was, and how much experience I have with investing.
+It asked about where I worked, how many hours I worked, whether I was married or single, what my income was, and how much experience I had with investing.
 These questions complete my profile.

 I was asked to choose among a broad impact portfolio (which focuses on environmental, corporate governance, and socially responsible goals), a climate impact portfolio (environmentally friendly), or a socially responsible portfolio (diversity).
 I chose the broad portfolio.